-August 5, 2010: Yesterday, we visited the hanging monastery outside of Datong.
-It is breathtakingly beautiful, yet also, in a way, sad.
+The hanging monastery outside of Datong, a UNESCO world heritage site, is breathtakingly beautiful, yet also, in a way, sad.

 The monastery was built about 1400 years ago up on the side of a cliff, and contains several temples of various sorts with statues of buddhas and other gods in them.
 It’s not any bigger than you see in the photo: the monks did not carve caves into the cliffs, but built walls onto the cliffs to support their structures.